dana-one/telegram-wallet/README.md

-# Telegram Crypto Wallet Tracker
+# Telegram Crypto Wallet

-The Telegram Crypto Wallet Tracker is a Python application that allows users to track cryptocurrency wallets for various blockchains and sends notifications on Telegram when a transaction is made.
+The Telegram Crypto Wallet tracker is a Python application that allows users to track cryptocurrency wallets for various blockchains and sends notifications on Telegram when a transaction is made.

 The application provides a convenient way for users to add, remove, and list their cryptocurrency wallets.
 It supports popular blockchains such as WAX, BSC (Binance Smart Chain), and ETH (Ethereum).